 IEEE 802 acknowledges 3GPP RAN1’s responses related to simulation study metrics

-IEEE 802 acknowledges 3GPP RAN’s responses that they have already specified an aggregate performance measure and that 3GPP RAN1 believes there is no need for an airtime consumption metric.
+IEEE 802 acknowledges 3GPP RAN’s responses that it has already specified an aggregate performance measure and that 3GPP RAN1 believes there is no need for an airtime consumption metric.
 IEEE 802 may provide further input on the question of an airtime consumption metric at some future time.

 IEEE 802 looks forward to further discussion with 3GPP on issues related to fairness